tfausak/thran/README.markdown

 - Record field access
 - Newtypes
 - Defining type classes, including super classes
+  - The implementation of this on the Haskell side of things is gross and requires the `AllowAmbiguousTypes` extension.
+See <https://github.com/tfausak/thran/issues/1>.
 - Partial functions
 - Mutually recursive declarations
 - Data constructors
+  - The implementation of this in Haskell is currently broken when a single type has multiple constructors with different numbers of arguments.
+See <https://github.com/tfausak/thran/issues/2>.

 Currently Thran does not support (see [the to do section](#to-do)):